OVERVIEW

 Clients

-Nathaniel’s clients include businesses alleging antitrust violations in the financial, pharmaceutical, and agricultural markets; consumers alleging state and constitutional law violations by a private toll road operator; recording artists alleging underpayment of music royalties by their record labels; and local governments challenging the constitutionality of a federal law.
+Nathaniel’s clients include businesses alleging antitrust violations in the financial, pharmaceutical, industrial, and agricultural markets; consumers alleging state and constitutional law violations by a private toll road operator; recording artists alleging underpayment of music royalties by their record labels; and local governments challenging the constitutionality of a federal law.
 Nathaniel has also defended corporate officers in commercial disputes.

 The George Washington University Law School, J.D., 2011